An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Introduction

 \section{Introduction}

-Calibrated uncertainty is crucial for safety-critical decision making by neural networks (NNs) \citep{amodei2016concrete}.
-Standard training methods of NNs yield point estimates that, even if they are highly accurate, can still be severely overconfident \citep{guo17calibration}.
-Approximate Bayesian methods, which turn NNs into Bayesian neural networks (BNNs), can be used to address this issue. \citet{kristiadi2020being} recently showed that for binary ReLU classification networks, far away from the training data (more precisely: when scaling any input $\vx$ with a scalar $\alpha > 0$ and taking the limit $\alpha\to\infty$), the uncertainty of BNNs can be bounded away from zero.
-This is an encouraging result when put in contrast to the standard point-estimated networks, for which \citet{hein2019relu} showed earlier that the same asymptotic limit always yields arbitrarily high (over-)confidence.
-Nevertheless, BNNs can still be asymptotically overconfident (albeit less so than the standard NNs) since the aforementioned uncertainty bound can be loose.
-This issue is our principal interest in this paper.
-An intuitive interpretation is that ReLU NNs ``miss out on some uncertainty'' even in their Bayesian formulation, because they fit a finite number of ReLU features to the training data, by ``moving around'' these features within the coverage of the data.
-This process has no means to encode a desideratum that the model should be increasingly uncertain away from the data.
+Approximate Bayesian methods, which turn neural networks (NNs) into Bayesian neural networks (BNNs), can be used to address the overconfidence issue of NNs \citep{nguyen2015deep}.
+Specifically, \citet{kristiadi2020being} recently showed for binary ReLU classification networks that far away from the training data, i.e.~when scaling any input with a scalar $\alpha > 0$ and taking the limit $\alpha\to\infty$, the confidence of (Gaussian-based) BNNs is strictly less than one---``being Bayesian'' can thus mitigate overconfidence.
+This result is encouraging vis-\`{a}-vis standard point-estimated networks, for which \citet{hein2019relu} showed earlier that the same asymptotic limit always yields arbitrarily high confidence.
+Nevertheless, BNNs can still be asymptotically overconfident, albeit less so than standard NNs, since the aforementioned uncertainty bound can be loose.